boncey/Flickr4Java/README.md

 ### Requirements

-This API has been tested with JDK 1.4 and JDK 1.5.
+This API has been tested with JDK 1.5 and JDK 1.6.
 The default distribution is built with JDK 1.5 (it builds and runs fine under 1.6 and 1.7 too though).

 An API key is required to use this API.
 You can [request one on Flickr](http://www.flickr.com/services/api/).

+#### Required libraries

-[scribe-java (v.1.3.2)](https://github.com/fernandezpablo85/scribe-java/wiki/Getting-Started) is also required for the OAuth functionality.
+- [scribe-java (v.1.3.2 onwards)](https://github.com/fernandezpablo85/scribe-java/wiki/Getting-Started) (required for the OAuth functionality).
+- [log4j](http://www.apache.org/dyn/closer.cgi/logging/log4j/1.2.17/log4j-1.2.17.zip) (runtime dependency for logging)

 ### Download